 I love the nutty sweet taste and aroma of spelt.
-I have chosen spelt flour for this recipe as I wanted to make a light, crispy shortbread from whole grain flour.
-The spelt flour does just that, these shortbread biscuits are light and crispy but most importantly are packed with lots of character and unusual fragrance.
-I serve these shortbreads with a delicious cup of freshly brewed Earl Grey tea or to accompany homemade stem ginger ice cream, either way it’s a treat!
+I have chosen spelt flour for this recipe as I wanted to create a light, crispy shortbread from wholegrain flour.
+The spelt flour does just that.
+These shortbread biscuits are light and crispy, but most importantly, they are packed with lots of character and unusual fragrance.

 Ingredients & Method

 For the Spelt Shortbread

 - a pinch of table salt

 - 225g chilled unsalted butter, cut into small pieces

 - 40g demerara sugar

 Combine the spelt flour, cornflour, icing sugar, cinnamon and salt in a mixing bowl.
 Lightly rub in the butter using your fingertips until the mixture comes together to form a paste.
 Do not overwork the mixture, otherwise it will make the paste tough and elastic.

 Divide and shape the shortbread paste into 2 equal blocks, then wrap each block in cling film and leave to rest in the fridge for 1 hour.